 Elegant and Simple

 Hardwood floors look amazing almost anywhere and come in thousands of different finishes.
 They definitely look beautiful and tend to go with just about any room in your home.
 Depending on the theme of your home or what sort of weather environment you are in you can have light or rich hardwood floors that will make your home warm and inviting.

 You can also go green with hardwood.
 Most carpets are made with harmful chemicals that can irritate sinuses or the skin.
 Now, many contractors offer finishes that are organic and sustainable.
 You can also use reclaimed or recycled wood for your floors, which are better for the planet.
 Talk to possible contractors about their greener options.
 It may actually save you money on your bottom line and in the long run.

-Depending on the weather conditions and environment outside the home your floor may have the potential to warp and swell as the seasons go by.
+Depending on the weather conditions and the environment outside the home, your floor may have the potential to warp and swell as the seasons go by.
 You may be able to find a finish that will prevent this, but in moist climates in states, like Vermont or Washington, it can be unavoidable.
 The same can be said of desert climates.
 While they may not warp, they can become brittle and splintered if not taken care of properly.
 Again a finish may be the saving grace for your wood floors but is not always guaranteed.

 Wear and Tear

-As time goes on your floors may become stained, marred, and chipped if not given the best finish or cared for correctly.
-Be sure to polish your hard floors regularly and keep them clean.
-Otherwise they may become brittle and cracked with time.
+As time goes on your floors may become stained, marred, or chipped if not given the best finish or cared for correctly.
+Be sure to polish your hardwood floors regularly and keep them clean.
+Otherwise, they may become brittle and cracked with time.

 Cold and Loud